Kitware/tangelo/docs/setup.rst

 The simple command hides a fair amount of activity behind the scenes, and it will be instructive to track that activity.

-Tangelo's runtime behaviors are specified via *configuration file*.
+Tangelo's runtime behaviors are specified via configuration file and command line options.
 Tangelo configuration files are simply `JSON+comments
 <http://blog.getify.com/json-comments/>`_ files containing a single JavaScript
 object of key-value pairs describing the configuration.
 When no configuration